ChristopherRogers1991/python-challenges/README.md

 When learning to program, one of the most important things you can do is write code.
 Lots of it.
 Every day.
 The more practice you get, the better you will be.
-I created these projects to give some of my students some practice problems, and have decided to open them up to anyone they might benefit.
+I created these projects to give some of my students practice problems, and have decided to open them up to everyone.

 # Need Help?